Razorline: Publication history

 I wanted to do a superhero comic, something which would be my take on what superheroes were going to be like in the '90s...
 Hyperkind fell into that category.
 I wanted to do something that was magical and mystical in the way that Doctor Strange was and still is.
 Doctor Strange was one of my favourite comics from when I was a kid.
 So I suppose Hokum & Hex is my take on that.
 Ectokid, which is perhaps the second weirdest of the bunch, is a kind of dream story for the 15-year-old that's still alive to me — the tale of an adolescent who lives in two worlds and has access to a whole other sphere of reality.
 And Saint Sinner is just a wild one, the series which hopefully will press the limits of what comics can do.

 Razorline was launched in 1993 as several other publishers, including Malibu Comics, Defiant Comics, and Dark Horse Comics, were launching superhero lines.
-There was a second wave of titles that were written but were not released.
+There was a second wave of titles that were written and in at least some instances penciled but were not released.
 Comics historians Keith Dallas and Jason Sacks analyzed that "by the summer of 1993 the market was so oversaturated with new titles and new universes, there was no room for imprints as unique as the Barkerverse to stand out".

 In 2005, the appendix page of the Official Handbook of the Marvel Universe one-shot involving alternate universes revealed that the Earth of the Razorline imprint is designated as Earth-45828.
 Relatively real-world, without other superheroes, it includes Marvel Comics as a comic-book publisher, with Razorline characters making references to "X-Men comics" and to Marvel editor Stan Lee's Fantastic Four writing.

 Hokum & Hex and Hyperkind were superhero series, while the other two were supernatural series.
 All were released with a Comics Code seal.
 The Razorline's short run of seven to nine issues each was due in large part to market conditions.

 Two one-shots followed: Hyperkind Unleashed (which included a "Hokum & Hex" prose short story) and Ektokid Unleashed (which included a "Saint Sinner" prose short story).